 Arundel Town Hall

-Tony Whitbread, President of Sussex Wildlife Trust will be joined by academic and writer, Paul Hannam for a lively, challenging and visionary discussion.
-Join us to prepare for life beyond collapse, with complete disruption to our way of life inevitable, we’ll explore how to not only survive but thrive though our global polycrisis of climate, ecological, political, social and economic upheaval.
+Tony Whitbread, President of Sussex Wildlife Trust was joined by academic and writer, Paul Hannam for a lively, challenging and visionary discussion.

 WEDNESDAY 11TH